Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 ```
 ### Scheduler

+If you want to introduce multithreading into your cascade of Observable operators, you can do so by instructing those operators (or particular Observables) to operate on particular Schedulers.

 Schedulers abstract away the mechanism for performing work.

+To summarize, a scheduler is a context where a process takes place.
+This context can be a thread, a dispatch queue or similar entities, or even an Operation used inside the OperationQueueScheduler.

 Different mechanisms for performing work include the current thread, dispatch queues, operation queues, new threads, thread pools, and run loops.